 Step' Da Step' Krugom

 Also known as Song of the Frozen Coachman, Step' Da Step' Krugom is a Russian folk song that has become a traditional Christmas favorite.
-It is a sad but beautiful song that describes the last thoughts of a man dying and lost in the snowy wilderness
+It is a sad but beautiful song that describes the last thoughts of a dying man lost in the snowy wilderness

 Кэрол российских детей